realifetech/ios-playbook/operations/releaseprocess/README.md

 -If this app uses 3rd party SDKs for iBeacons, please provide links to their documentation showing that background location is required for it to function.
 You can find the Crowd Connected Colocator iOS SDK and its indoor positioning feature documentation at https://developers.colocator.net/sdk/ios

+## Requests for submission
+Requests to submit an app for Apple review should come in the following format via the corresponding app's Slack channel.

+**iOS submit for review checklist: AppName Version(BuildNumber)**
+:white_check_mark: Confirm production tests are run and app signed off
+:white_check_mark: Confirm there are no tickets not in ready for release
+:white_check_mark: Ensure submission materials provided
+:white_check_mark: Supply what’s new text

 ## Releasing to the :earth_africa:
 Requests to release an app that have been approved by Apple should come via the corresponding app's Slack channel.